-Titans wrap season by beating AFC South champ Texans 24-17
+Texans have QB questions again after 24-17 loss to Titans

 MISSING IN ACTION

-The Texans scratched six starters, with running back Lamar Miller missing his second straight game.
+O'Brien said running back Lamar Miller, who missed his second straight game with an injured ankle, should be back for the playoffs.
 Fullback Jay Prosch also was deactivated.
 On defense, defensive end Jadeveon Clowney, linebackers John Simon and Brian Cushing and cornerback Johnathan Joseph also did not dress.
-That didn't stop Houston coach Bill O'Brien for going for it on fourth down six times and trying an onside kick in the third quarter that Tennessee recovered.
+O'Brien said quarterback Brandon Weeden was the only healthy player deactivated.

 ATOP AFC

 DeMarco Murray came into the regular-season finale trailing Pittsburgh's Le'Veon Bell by two yards for the most yards rushing in the AFC.
 Pittsburgh rested Bell for the playoffs.
 Murray struggled to find running room against Houston, which has allowed an NFL-stingiest 68 yards rushing per game since Week 8.
-Murray finished with 21 yards on 11 for his worst performance this season.
+Murray finished with 21 yards on 11 in his worst performance this season.

+Murray finished with 1,287 yards and said after the game he finished the season with a torn plantar plate, a ligament on the bottom of his right foot.

 UP NEXT